ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 # HPKE Encapsulation

-This document defines how a binary-encoded HTTP message {{BINARY}} is encapsulated using HPKE {{!HPKE}}.
+This document defines how a binary-encoded HTTP message {{BINARY}} is encapsulated using HPKE {{HPKE}}.
 Separate media types are defined to distinguish request and response messages:

 * An Encapsulated Request format defined in {{req-format}} is identified by the